kelleych/dataChallenge/README.md

 Amila Hidic
 Yemi Lawrence

 Please feel free to look through the datachallenge pdf for a collection of the visualizations we were able create from the datasets we gathered.
-To get a replicate of the visualizaitons,
+To replicate the visualizations seen in the pdf,use the code file above.

+Hope you all enjoyed our video presentation!

+Link to sources: